massalabs/massa/docs/technical-doc/architecture.rst

 We have now all the elements and vocabulary in place to explore the lifecycle of an operation within the network, from creation to permanent execution in a finalized block.

-Operations can originate from two kinds of sources:

-1. Externally from a client that is forging an operation, for example: a transaction or a smart contract code execution.
+Operations originate externally from a client that is forging the operation, for example: a transaction or a smart contract code execution.
 The client will have to know the IP address of a Massa Node (this can be either because it is a node itself and will simply use localhost, or via some maintained list of known nodes and/or some browser plugin), and will then send the operation to the API Module.
-2. Internally from a node that is executing code that triggers some operation, or via a mechanism of smart contract waking up event that allows for autonomous emission of operations (this feature is unique to Massa)

-When an external operation is made available in a given node, it will be broadcasted to all other nodes via the Protocol/Network Module and to factories via the API Module, so that it will eventually end up in all the Pool Modules of the network.
-Internal operations are handled in an implicit way and do not need to be propagated, since their existence is deterministically guaranteed in all nodes thanks to the consensus mechanism.
+When an operation is made available in a given node, it will be broadcasted to all other nodes via the Protocol/Network Module and to factories via the API Module, so that it will eventually end up in all the Pool Modules of the network.

 Let's assume we just got a code execution operation from an external client.
 Let's suppose the client knows a particular node, which is running its block factory on the same machine, and sends the operation to this node.
 These are the different steps of the operation processing that will occur, as illustrated in the schema below: